The EPA-registered product that can ease pool maintenance

 “This is the most underutilized and overlooked product in our entire product line,” says Alicia Stephens, manager of training and education at BioLab Incorporated in Lawrenceville, Georgia.
 “And I hate that because it’s a wonderful product that can make your life easier, make a pool better and easier to maintain, and stop a lot of problems.”

-There are two main forms of borates used in pool care: boric acid and sodium tetraborate.
+While there are four forms of borates (boric acid, sodium tetraborate pentahydrate, sodium tetraborate decahydrate and disodium octoborate tetrahydrate) the two most commonly used in pool care are boric acid and sodium tetraborate pentahydrate.
 Boric acid benefits include increasing chlorine efficiency, stabilizing pH and improving clarity.
-Sodium tetraborate (commonly known outside of the pool industry as borax) touts the same benefits of water softening and improved clarity, with the additional benefit of helping to keep algae blooms from reproducing, Stephens says.
+Sodium tetraborate pentahydrate touts the same benefits of water softening and improved clarity, with the additional benefit of helping to keep algae blooms from reproducing, Stephens says.

-However, unlike boric acid, sodium tetraborate is not pH-neutral and raises the water’s pH, requiring an additional pH reducer.
-Sodium tetraborate is also slower to dissolve than boric acid, so it may require scrubbing or splitting up the application over multiple days.
-Boric acid, though, is easier to dissolve and does not require a pH reducer, but it cannot claim to have algaestatic benefits.
+However, unlike boric acid (ph 5.1), sodium tetraborate pentahydrate is not pH-neutral and raises the water’s pH, requiring an additional pH reducer.
+Sodium tetraborate pentahydrate is also slower to dissolve than boric acid, so it may require scrubbing or splitting up the application over multiple days.
+Boric acid, though, is easier to dissolve and does not require a pH reducer, but it cannot claim to have algaestatic benefits since it is not EPA registered.

-Regardless of the borate form used, pools still need some type of algaecide.
+Regardless of the borate form used, pools still need some type of sanitizer.

 “The most common misuse (of borates) is techs substituting borates for basic chlorine and algaecide programs, believing borates kill algae when they do not,” says Scott Nichols, regional sales manager for EasyCare Products in Fresno, California.

-“For the most part, you put in a big dosage of boric acid [like BioGuard Optimizer] in the beginning,” Stephens explains.
+“For the most part, you put in an [initial] dosage of boric acid [like BioGuard Optimizer] in the beginning,” Stephens explains, saying you want to maintain 50 ppm.
 “The first time you do it, you may put in 50 pounds, but that 50 pounds stays in the pool for the most part.
 So the next spring, the only maintenance you may need to do is add five pounds to get your level back up where it’s supposed to be.
 But after that, you don’t think about it for the rest of the season.”

 By using borates, especially those that have algaestat claims, other chemicals such as chlorine are able to be more efficient.